-An existing gas main is available in and is classified as a 40mm P2 High Pressure Main.
+An existing gas main is available in a second second and is classified as a 40mm P2 High Pressure Main.
 Figure 7 below shows the location of this main relative to the property.

 Figure 7: Location & Size of Gas Supply